Kinto/kinto-admin/README.md

 4. Push the commit with `git push`
 5. Push the tag with `git push origin vX.Y.Z`
 6. Publish to GitHub Pages with `npm run publish-to-gh-pages`
-7. Publish the package to npm with `npm run publish-to-npm`
-8. Draft a new release with the changelog
+7. Draft a new release with the changelog
-9. Done!
+8. Done!

 ## License